itsmoosh/g3m3/readme.md

 This repository contains software written mostly in Fortran for simulating magnetospheric plasmas.
 A multifluid model is used that treats electrons, proton solar wind, hydrogen, and oxygen as resistive, charged fluids.
+Requires the Intel Fortran compiler ifort and OpenMP for parallelization.

 There are scripts serving 5 purposes:
 	1. To compile the code (see step 4 below)